LabSid-USP/RUBEM/doc/source/userguide.rst

                                    [required]
      -s, --skip-inputs-validation  Disable input files validation before running the model.
+     --allow-blocking-problems     Run the model even if the input validation finds blocking problems; they are logged as errors instead of stopping the run.
      -h, --help                    Show this message and exit.

 Use ``-V`` or ``--version`` to get the version of the RUBEM.